 In June 1875, the Anson family successfully sued the London and North-Western Railway for compensation.

 **Sir Denis Anson, 4th Bt.(Born 14th August 1888), died within weeks after inheriting the baronetcy from his uncle, Sir William Reynell Anson.

-The following note is from the Coroners hearing July 8th 1914.
+The following note is a report from the New York Times, 9th July 1914;

 Sir John Henry Algernon Anson, 5th Bt. died within four years of inheriting the baronetcy.
 He was born on 13 January 1897 and gained the rank of Lieutenant in the service of the Royal Navy.
 He died towards the end of the first World War on 2 March 1918 at age 21, lost at sea on board H.M.
 Submarine H5.